BrianDouglasIE/BrianDouglasIE.github.io/posts/host-a-website.md

----
-title: Deploy a website, you can.
+Deploy a website, you can.
-date: 26/03/2025
+26/03/2025
-tags: [apache]
-published: false
+apache
 ---

 It's 2025, and you cannot deploy a website.
 Sure you can write a mind boggling React app.
 But you have no idea how to get a dynamic website live.
 Not without some service that automates the process for you, whilst robbing you of the knowledge you need to do it yourself.

 <!-- more -->